pravesh00/focus/README.md

 * `CountDown.js`: It contains the countdown app which intimates the time left in completion of task and handles user response accordingly.

+* `Timer.js`: It contains the timer component of the app.

 * `RoundedButton.js`: It is a utility component to provide rounded button across the application.